 - Small accessories (like belts)

-It’s also worth mentioning that even though buying secondhand has a much lower impact than buying new, it’s not waste-free at all.
+It’s also worth mentioning that even though buying secondhand has a much lower impact than buying new, it’s of course not waste-free (especially not if you shop secondhand online).
 However, I’m also well aware that the industry is depending on us all to make more use of what is already available, so I might cut myself some slack especially if we’re talking secondhand and vintage buys.
+If I find a preloved bargain that I just can’t leave without, I might jump onboard with it.
 Same goes for supporting small slow fashion brands; they need our support to survive, and I might give them that even if it means I will exceed my total of 5 new items a little.
 Finally like I also mentioned before, since I’m currently pregnant writing this post and I expect my body to go through all types of changes within the next year or two – and also taking into account that the right fit is one of the most important factors to ensure in terms of wardrobe longevity – I will also be giving myself some grace in that area.
 Life’s simply too short for ill-fitting and uncomfortable clothes.

 So that’s it – my initial thoughts on starting another low buy in 2025!
 Let me know if you’re considering joining in on the challenge too and do make sure to check out some of my old challenges below if you need a little more motivation or inspiration on getting started.